 A spokesperson for Marc Jacobs and LVMH did not respond to request for comment.
 But while several former and current employees insist that Jacobs' future at the company is still in question, others — including those involved in the ongoing business overhaul — say that Jacobs, frustrated or not, is once again highly engaged in the business and is already “actively building things back up," doggedly working on the Spring 2018 runway collection that will be shown at New York Fashion Week in September.
 Jacobs is also a meaningful shareholder in the company, which means he has more than his name riding on its future.

-Of course, a new business leader may help to shift the course of the business.
+Of course, a new CEO may help to shift the course of the business.
 For months, Suhl’s departure was thought to be imminent, although many believed he would be moved to another role within LVMH, as so often happens when the conglomerate shuffles its top-tier executives.